Abhiroop2004/STAT-X/README.md

 * Jupyter Notebook code files in `\code\`
 * Data in `\data\`

 For questions or more details, feel free to reach out.
-Citation details will be added upon publication.